• Skip to main content

 Lemon Cream Cheese Scone by Two Peas and their Pod

 This easy scone recipe is made with butter and cream cheese, making soft, tender scones.
-Finish them off with the sweet lemon glaze, and you have perfectly delicious lemon scones for breakfast or brunch.
+Finish them off with the sweet lemon glaze, and lemon zest and you have perfectly delicious lemon scones for breakfast or brunch.

 Peaches and Cream Scones by Baker by Nature

 Peaches and Cream Scones are tender, flaky, and loaded with fresh peaches!
-Delicious for breakfast or as an after-school snack!
+Delicious for breakfast or when you want a sweet scone!

 Chai Pear Scones by Baked by an Introvert

-Strawberry and Rhubarb are one of those combos that go together like magic.
-Sweet and Tart and combined with the creamy goodness of a flaky, tender scone.
+Strawberry and Vanilla are one of those combos that go together like magic.
+Sweet and fruity with a vanilla drizzle and combined with the creamy goodness of a flaky, tender scone.
 These are seriously fresh from the oven TO DIE OVER.

 Holiday Scone Flavors